securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Encryption {#encryption}

-This directive allows you to point to an encryption key that security researchers SHOULD use for encrypted communication.
-You MUST NOT directly add your key to the field, instead the value of this field MUST be a URI pointing to a location where the key can be retrieved.
+This directive indicates an encryption key that security researchers SHOULD use for encrypted communication.
+Keys MUST NOT appear in this field - instead the value of this field MUST be a URI pointing to a location where the key can be retrieved.
 If this directive indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).